anka-213/musehub-html/README.md

 3. Download the torrents using a torrent client.
 For example [Transmission](https://transmissionbt.com/) or [qBittorrent](https://www.qbittorrent.org/)
 4. Move the downloaded files to the correct location for MuseScore to find them

+### Shellscript
+As an alternative, you can run [this script](./get_musesampler.sh) to download the torrent files.
+It currently only supports downloading the musesampler

 ## File locations

 TODO: Determine where to put the files for each OS